 AIHce EXP 2023 is one of the best opportunities for IH/OEHS professionals to learn the latest research and techniques, network with peers, and dive deeper into issues affecting the profession and the workers we protect.
 But we also know it can be overwhelming (even intimidating) to tackle this conference for the first time – and perhaps by yourself!
 That’s why we designed this quick info guide for you.
 Have more detailed questions?
 Check our Frequently Asked Questions and see if the answer you seek is there.

-1. Is there anything on the schedule for first-timers?
+2. Is there anything on the schedule exclusively for first-timers?

-We will have a webinar specifically for our first-time attendees, typically within a few weeks of conference (this year, it's scheduled for Wednesday, May 10 at 2:00 p.m.
+We will have a webinar specifically for our first-time attendees, typically within a few weeks of the conference (this year, it's scheduled for Wednesday, May 10 at 2:00 p.m.
 ET).
-Sign up here for conference updates or return to this page in early 2023 for more information.
 We'll talk you through what to expect, what to prepare and pack, how to select sessions appropriate for your goals, and more!